DiegoEspinozaoss/DiegoEspinozaoss/README.md

-## Hi there 👋 I'm Diego Ignacio Espinoza Núñez
+## Hi there 👋I'm Diego Ignacio Espinoza Núñez

 I am a master's student in data science at the university of chile.
 I live in Santiago de Chile and currently I work doing private lessons of calculus, algebra, mathematics in general and physics to students of elementary, high school and even university.